 One of the most unfortunate parts of the modern studio’s story is the loss of the archival materials contained in the filing cabinets seen in the Finishing Room photo.
 I know for certain that some of those files contained photographs, letters, notes, and 35mm films taken of the theatrical productions and parties held by Boleslaw and Marja Cybis at their home in Princeton; their custom-built house was a studio/display area in itself and the only photographs of the house and grounds were in those cabinets.
 There were undoubtedly also salesmen’s price lists and invoices for many 1950s and perhaps early 1960s pieces that we don’t even know about.
 There were probably copies of the Cybis short films that were made for dealers such as Brielle to show, and on Public Television stations, during the 1970s because those were only lent to the outlets and had to be returned to the studio afterward.
-Unfortunately, all of these archival materials were probably tossed into one of the several dumpsters that were brought into the parking lot during the ‘big cleanout’ in late 2019.
+Unfortunately, all of these archival materials were probably tossed into one of the parking-lot dumpsters as well.
 I, and others, tried very hard to access these materials for more than two years but with no success.
 It is a shame that it has all been seemingly lost forever… a sad end to the Cybis Studio story.